Kernix13/beginner-git-commands/README.md

 git push
 ```

-> Is it `git push` or `git push origin master` or `git push -u origin master`?

 That all works for your repos, but eventually you will want to clone, or fork and clone a repo so that you can contribute to it.
 You will then need to use the `git clone` again, and various `branch` git commands.
 You will also need to add additional parameters to your git commands (see [Forking and cloning](#forking-and-cloning) section)

-**NOTE**: I believe this is an alterate way of initializing a local git repo than what is in the section [Pushing your local files to an empty repo](#pushing-your-local-files-to-an-empty-repo), but I am not certain about that.
+**NOTE**: This is an alterate way of initializing a local git repo than what is in the section [Pushing your local files to an empty repo](#pushing-your-local-files-to-an-empty-repo).
 The differece though is that this method installs git in the cloned file folder and not in the directory where you run `git clone url`, whereas in the section linked above it installs git in that folder.

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>